influxdata/telegraf/plugins/inputs/aerospike/README.md

 ### Measurements:

-The aerospike metrics are under two measurement names:
+The aerospike metrics are under four measurement names:

 ***aerospike_node***: These are the aerospike **node** measurements, which are available from the aerospike `statistics` command.